M982 Excalibur: History

-Excalibur N5
+In December 2019, the Indian Army conducted firing trials of Excalibur guided shells in the Pokhran Field Firing Range from one of its M777 howitzer.
+India procured 600 units of the type in October the same year (500 with 20 m CEP and 100 with 2 m CEP.
+India will use this ammunition from all 155 mm caliber guns including M777, Haubits FH77, Dhanush and K9 Vajra-T.

+In April 2024, Hanwha Aerospace conducted test fires of the M982A1 Excalibur Increment Ib at Yuma Proving Ground using Norwegian K9 VIDAR variant.
+The K9 used various fuze modes and achieved less than one meter CEP in Point Detonating mode and 5 meters above the target in Height of Burst mode from 50 km away.

+As per reports in July 2025, the Indian Army is epected to urgently procure additional Excalibur shells following its extensive use during Operation Sindoor.
+As reported on 20 November, the Defense Security Cooperation Agency (DSCA) approved the supply of 216 Excalibur artillery shells at a cost of $47 million.
+Simultaneously, the supply of Javelin missile systems including 100 missiles and 25 launcher control units at a cost of $46 million.

+ExcalIndian Army at a cost of ibur N5

 In September 2015, Raytheon conducted a live fire guided test flight of the Excalibur N5, a company-funded initiative to reduce the 155 mm Excalibur shell to 127 mm (5") for use with naval guns mounted on destroyers and cruisers.
 The Excalibur Ib and N5 have 70% commonality, 99% identical software, and the same guidance and navigation unit (GNU).
 Its primary uses would be to allow warships to accurately fire shells against land targets in support of troops ashore and inexpensively destroy fast attack craft (FAC) at longer ranges.

 Unguided 127 mm shells from Mark 45 naval guns have a range of 13 nmi, but can deliver accurate fire only out to 8 nmi, while small cruise missile-carrying attack boats can launch from 15–20 nmi away.
 Like the land-based version, the Excalibur N5's guidance fins pop out after launch to glide the round out to longer ranges before turning nose-down and diving to the target, extending range to 20–26 nmi depending on gun barrel length; although range would be greater with rocket assistance, cost would also be greater.
 Alternative seekers will be added to hit maneuvering targets, such as laser guidance that requires a spotter to designate it, and millimeter wave radar that needs no outside guidance.